joshbegley/nyt-latest/README.md

 `Bruce Haight offers a puzzling twist on a classic tale.`\
 https://nytimes.com/2022/08/08/crosswords/daily-puzzle-2022-08-09.html?searchResultPosition=1

-**Biden Administration to Allow New Injection Method for Monkeypox Vaccine**\
+**U.S. Moves to Stretch Out Monkeypox Vaccine Supply**\
-`The approach — injecting one-fifth of the current dose into the skin instead of a full dose into underlying fat — would help stretch out the nation’s limited supply of vaccine.`\
+`The approach would involve injecting one-fifth of the current dose into the skin instead of a full dose into underlying fat.`\
 https://nytimes.com/2022/08/08/us/politics/monkeypox-vaccine.html?searchResultPosition=2

 **Maryland Towns to Pay $5 Million in Black Teen’s Death in Police Encounter**\